top of page

 Permanent Resident Card (PR Card):

-Your PR Card will be mailed to you in about 6 – 8 weeks when you provide your home address in Canada to a CBSA officer during the landing interview.
-To check current PR card processing time, please click here.
+Your PR Card will be mailed to you in about 6 – 8 weeks when you provide your home address in Canada to the CBSA officer during the landing interview.
+You can check current PR card processing times here.

-If you did not provide your address during the landing interview, or the address has changed before receiving your PR Card, you will need to inform IRCC of the correct Canadian address by completing an Address Notification Form and faxing it.
-You can also search for the form and complete it online at here.
+If you did not provide your address during the landing interview, or the address has changed before receiving your PR Card, you need to inform IRCC of the correct Canadian address by submitting an Address Notification online

 Your SIN is confidential.
 You and Service Canada are responsible for protecting your SIN from inappropriate use, fraud and theft.
-Only provide your SIN when it is required.
-For example:
+Only provide your SIN when it is required, such as:

-• To show to your new employer, after you have found a job;
+• To your new employer(s), after you have found a job;

 • For income tax purposes;